rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 });
 ```

-At this point, the team will look right and left of `redux-thunk` and eventually settle for [`redux-saga`](https://redux-saga.js.org/) or [`redux-observable`](https://redux-observable.js.org/).
+Beyond this point, the team will look right and left of `redux-thunk` and eventually settle for [`redux-saga`](https://redux-saga.js.org/) or [`redux-observable`](https://redux-observable.js.org/).
 Both libraries, although they are based on completely different paradigms, allow you to model these complex business processes and side-effects while taking care of error handling and asynchronicity just fine.

 ## Testing pains

-The problem with both libraries is, that while they are very expressive in their own lingo, you have to leave the simplicity of `redux` and `redux-thunk` behind and eventually find yourself building generator functions (`redux-saga`) or composing functions that transform emitted actions (`redux-observable`).
-These sagas or epics are fed into a `runSaga` or `runEpic` function that runs after the reducers in redux did their thing and the connection between dispatching an action and running a process because of that get lost in the framework.
+The thing with both libraries is, that while they are very expressive in their own lingo, you have to leave the simplicity of `redux` and `redux-thunk` behind.
+You eventually find yourself building generator-functions (`redux-saga`) or composing functions that transform emitted actions (`redux-observable`).
+These sagas or epics are fed into a `runSaga` or `runEpic` function that runs after the reducers in `redux` did their thing.
+The connection between dispatching an action and starting a process because of that gets lost in the framework.

-While `redux-thunk` allows you to e.g. wait for a Promise to resolve (the return value of your effect is passed back through the `dispatch` call), both `redux-saga` ([`middleware.js#L40-L48`](https://github.com/redux-saga/redux-saga/blob/master/packages/core/src/internal/middleware.js#L40-L48)) and `redux-observable` ([`createEpicMiddleware.js#L51-L65`](https://github.com/redux-observable/redux-observable/blob/master/src/createEpicMiddleware.js#L51-L65)) will not pass the result of a process back to your `dispatch` call.
+While `redux-thunk` allows you to wait for a `Promise` to resolve, as the return value of your effect is passed back through the `dispatch` call, both `redux-saga`[^1] and `redux-observable`[^2] will not pass the result of a process back to your `dispatch` call.
 This isn't necessarily bad, but it again forces you to rethink how you build your application around asynchronously running processes.
 A very placative example of this is routing after a process is finished - you'll find yourself connecting `redux` with the browser router to solve that one, be it by passing `history` around or with [`redux-saga-router`](https://github.com/jfairbank/redux-saga-router) or [`connected-react-router`](https://github.com/supasate/connected-react-router).

 I eventually found myself in the ironic situation that while my business processes grew in complexity that I absolutely wanted to put under test, at the same time the mechanism I chose to cope with just that complexity makes it harder to test them properly as my processes now run outside of my (programmatic) control.